Context API Usage

 Request the API to process the uploaded file.
 The

-from the presigned URL response is used to identify the file, and the desired processing actions.
-For example,image-description
+objectKeyfrom the presigned URL response is used to identify the file, and the desired processing actions.
+For example,image-descriptionare specified in the request body.Send a

-request to the processing endpoint with theobjectKey
+POSTrequest to the processing endpoint with theobjectKeyand actions.{

 "method": "POST",